anhnt2407/anhnt2407.github.io/research/research.md

 - We are working on the intersection of machine learning and dynamics & control to explore the solutions for the two fundamental research questions:
   - How to analyze dynamics to develop control systems on the basis of observed data rather than attempt to study models analytically?
   - How to analyze algorithms to develop control systems for the guarantee of the highest-level safety in urban air mobility (UAM) and its operational digital twin (UAM-ODT)?
+- We are exploring the solutions in response to the above curiosity
+  - Digital twin for control
+  - Control for digital twin

 <br/>